2020 has been one helluva year, hasn’t it? For us, this pandemic could be the sole catalyst in our possibly moving back to the U.S. from Panama.

 I really don’t think so.
 Moving back here will put a pinch on some aspects of our life and in the end will likely increase our monthly expenses.

 But the shift upwards shouldn’t be dramatic enough that it’ll crush our life in early retirement.
 And, as I mentioned, Lisa is anticipating doing some part-time work once we get settled as well.
 So that can help fill in the holes somewhat along the way.
-Maybe the income from this site will grow some as well.
+Maybe the income from this site will grow a little as well.

 There are so many variables in this transition, but if it happens, we’ll need to re-evaluate everything.
 Thank God we built our plan around living in the U.S. – that may have been one of the most important choices we made in our FIRE planning.